 Tools to Create Visuals for Social Media

-If you want more design options, then check out this easy to use tool.
+If you want more design options, then check out this easy-to-use tool.
 Just pick the type of image you want to create, add an image (or background) and text and download!
+Canva is very easy to use and there are templates for almost everything you need and ensures you use the best image size for the social media platform you are creating an image for.

 For more help using Canva, you can view their Graphic Design Tutorials.